VinayakKapil/Dog-Vision/README.md

 - Images are resized and normalized before being fed into the model for inference.

 ### Training
-- The model was trained using [optimizer, loss function] for 100 number of epochs on a dataset with 120 number of dog breeds.
+- The model was trained using Adam optimizer, CategoricalCrossentropy loss function for 100 number of epochs on a dataset with 120 number of dog breeds.

 ## Flask Web Application